 The bathroom.
 In high school I gave kids bathroom passes, because high school kids love to wander around and socialize, but in elementary school you don't need to do this.
 Generally kids will only ask to go to the bathroom when they need to...or if they are in Kindergarten they will ask to go when someone else does...seriously, if they hear one person say they need to go then 5 more kids will immediately need to go.
 This will die down as the year goes on.
 Remember for the Kindergarteners your classroom is brand new to them, and they are not used to being outside of their kinder bubble.
 This can be a bit scary for little kids, if they seem nervous ask a brave friend to go with them.

 Portfolios.
 To have portfolios or not to have portfolios.
-I wish I had space to keep portfolios for all of my students, but I have too many, and not enough space.
+I wish I had space to keep portfolios for all of my students, but I don't have enough space.
 So this really depends if you have the space for it or not.
 If you only teach K-3rd then I would go for it and use portfolios.
-But if you teach K-6, it might get crazy keeping track of all the portfolios.
+But if you teach K-6 at a big school, it might get crazy keeping track of all the portfolios.
 I do have a tall cabinet with a space for each class.
 If we don't finish a project in one day I have a place to store all the projects until we come back to it.
 I keep some of the work all year in this cabinet for the art show.
 Some projects I give back to the teachers so that the cabinet doesn't get too crowded.